-If you plan on running for student office, you want to know how to win a high school election.
+If you plan on running for student office or another position, you want to know how to win a high school election.
 Putting up posters and relying on your popularity isn't enough to guarantee you a win.
 Find out what else you need to do to ensure you run a clean and effective campaign to victory!

-Getting Started on How to Win a High School Election
+Getting Started on How to Win a School Election

 Knowing how to win a high school election means you will have to do research and take steps that former elected school officials have taken.
 Consider the following key elements of a campaign.